Continued from here.

 The lizard gave Nicolas a look of disdain, twitched its tail, and turned its head away.

-Nicolas tried to swipe away thoughts about cold-blooded beings sticking together.
+Nicolas resisted the urge to comment on cold-blooded beings sticking together.

 Ms. Venera stroked the gecko again, "There was a point that I thought things can't get any worse.
 But thanks to my new friend here, I can see there have been some improvements from before."